-Tel Aviv Stock Exchange, Israel Securities Authority and Bank of Israel Issue Call for Proposals to Consider Changing Stock Exchange Trading Days - ExBulletin
+Tel Aviv Stock Exchange, Israel Securities Authority and Bank of Israel issue call for proposals to consider changing stock exchange trading days - ExBulletin

 https://www.tase.co.il/en/content/news-lobby/20240516_pr

 Contact: Adv.
-Ron KleinDeputy Director of International Development and Markets, email [email protected]
+Ron Klein, deputy director of international development and markets, email at [email protected]

 SOURCE Israel Securities Authority